christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   - Byzantine Fault vs Fail Stop
   - Instruction Failures on CPU, RAM Failures, even Bitwise Failures in Cables (quote the one example here I found recently)

-### High Availability and Strong Consistency
+### High Availability and Consistency

 TODO rephrase

 "Building reliable distributed systems at a worldwide scale demands trade-offs between consistency and availability.
 Consistency is a property of the distributed system which ensures that every node or replica has the same view of data at a given time, irrespective of which client has updated the data.
 Trading some consistency for availability can oftentimes lead to dramatic improvements in scalability [@pritchett2008base].

 Consistency is an ambiguous term in data systems: in the sense of the ACID model (Atomic, Consistent, Isolated and Durable), it is a very different property than the one described in CAP.
-In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties.
+In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties, as well as various constraints on performance.

 A database consistency model determines the manner and timing in which a successful write or update is reflected in a subsequent read operation of that same value.
 It describes what values are allowed to be returned by operations accessing the storage, depending on other operations executed previously or concurrently, and the return values of those operations.
 There exists no one-size-fits-all approach: it is difficult to find one model that satisfies all main challenges associated with data consistency [@mkandla2021evaluation].

 TODO Two distinct perspectives on consistency models: data-centric vs client-centric...
 "From the data-centric perspective, the distributed data storage system synchronizes the data access operations from all processes to guarantee correct results.
 From the client-centric perspective, the system only synchronizes the data access operations of the same process, independently from the other ones, to guarantee their consistency.
 This perspective is justified because it is often the case that shared updates are rare and access mostly private data." [@campelo2020brief]

-Following, a few of those consistency models are mentioned [@steen2007distributed]:
+Following, a few of those consistency models are mentioned, including those relevant for the work of this thesis [@steen2007distributed]:

+**Strong Consistency** -
+"A strong consistency model like linearizability provides an easy-to-understand guarantee: informally, all operations behave as if they executed atomically on a single copy of the data.
+However, this guarantee comes at the cost of reduced performance [@attiya1994sequential]  [@liu2013replication] and fault tolerance [22] compared to weaker consistency models.  algorithms that ensure stronger consistency properties among replicas are more sensitive to message delays and faults in the network. "
+"To achieve that, an absolute global time order must be maintained" [@lamport1978time]

+( TODO like in raft )

+Strong consistency is important for online transaction or analytical processing with zero tolerance for invalid states.

+- After a succesful write, the written object is immediately accessible from all nodes at the same time.
+What you write is what you will read.
+- TODO more [@gotsman2016cause]
+"requesting stronger consistency in too many places may hurt performance, and requesting it in too few places may violate correctness"

+  - AWS S3 introduced Strong Consistency in 2021 [@amazon2021s3consistency]
+  - Read-after-write and list consistency

+- TODO describe that I opted for strong consistency here
+  - in background or later in implementation?
+- TODO describe my reasoning for this (just reference below explanation of CALM)

+"Ideally, we would like replicated databases to provide strong consistency, i.e., to behave as if a single centralised node handles all operations.
+However, achieving this ideal usually requires synchronisation among replicas, which slows down the database and even makes it unavailable if network connections between replicas fail"

+(The latter does not count for raft if quorum still works)

+"For this reason, modern replicated databases often eschew synchronisation completely; such databases are commonly dubbed eventually consistent [47].
+In these databases, a replica performs an operation requested by a client locally without any synchronisation with other replicas and immediately returns to the client; the effect of the operation is propagated to the other replicas only eventually.
+This may lead to anomalies—behaviours deviating from strong consistency"

 **Weak Consistency** -
 - Data-centric